Understanding the Validity and Implications of Bonds Signed on Company Letterhead - CiteHR

-I have signed a bond with an IT company on a company letterhead for not joining a client for 2 years after completing my onsite assignment and working for six months once I return to India.
+I have signed a bond with an IT company on a company letterhead, agreeing not to join a client for two years after completing my onsite assignment and working for six months once I return to India.
 However, now the client and my company have some issues, and the client wants me to join them on their payroll.
-The bond states that I must pay damages of 25000 US dollars if I breach the contract.
+The bond states that I must pay damages of 25,000 US dollars if I breach the contract.
 However, there is no legal agreement between my company and the client at the moment.
-The bond was signed in India, and I am currently working out of India.
+The bond was signed in India, and I am currently working outside of India.

 I want to know if such a bond holds any legal value in this scenario.
 Can I leave by resigning without any notice period?
 Please let me know what I should do.